phrafsanjani/phrafsanjani.github.io/index.md

 While I highly value and appreciate the theoretical foundations of statistics and data analysis, I believe it is equally important to apply the theoretical knowledge to real world problems.
-Aside from my passion for computational biology and bioinformatics, I am also interested in problems that arise is social economics, finance, and psychology.
+Aside from my passion for computational biology and bioinformatics, I am also interested in problems that arise is economics, finance and psychology.

 ## Open-Source and GNU/Linux

 Beyond academia, I'm a GNU/Linux enthusiast.
 I began using GNU/Linux in 2020,
-starting with Ubuntu before exploring other distributions like Fedora, Linux Mint, and Pop!\_OS.
+starting with Ubuntu before exploring other distributions like Fedora, Linux Mint and Pop!\_OS.
 Having used Pop!_OS as my primary OS for several years, I transitioned to Arch Linux and have experienced no major issues so far.

 My main motivation was to deepen my understanding of Linux.